cierelabs/json-complete/README.md

 ## Encode to JSON

 The encoder is a pre-process step to make the non-JSON encodable data suitable for encoding as standard JSON.
-All values, objects, etc are encoded to JSON-legal numbers, strings, arrays, and a single top-level object.
+All values, objects, etc are encoded to JSON-legal numbers, strings, and arrays exclusively.

 ## Comparison to JSON